 2. Gynecological E/M Under-Coding Post-2021

-GYN practices face the same E/M under-coding problem as primary care — and it hits the same way.
+GYN practices face the same E/M under-coding problem as primary care.
 The 2021 AMA changes moved level selection to Medical Decision Making and total time.
 Many OB/GYN practices are still coding established GYN visits as 99213 when the complexity of the encounter — contraceptive management, abnormal Pap follow-up, pelvic pain workup — supports 99214 or 99215.

 3. Preventive vs. Problem Visit Billing on the Same Day